moq-wg/moq-transport/draft-lcurley-warp.md

 : A QUIC endpoint sending media over the network.
 This could be the media encoder or middleware.

-Rendition:

-: One or more tracks with the same content but different encodings.

 Server:

 : The party accepting an incoming Warp session.